Losing weight is never an easy task, but trying out something like the 30 day weight loss challenge can be a good way to jumpstart your fitness goals.

 How Do I Lose 30 Pounds in a Month?

 Losing 30 pounds in a month is not a realistic goal to set for yourself, especially in a competitive environment with friends and family involved.
 Losing at least one pound per day involves a large amount of potentially unhealthy diet choices that should not be promoted to a large group.
+Although, it’s very possible to lose 30 pounds in 6 months and some have lost 70 pounds in a year.

 If you are new to losing weight and establishing a consistent weight loss journey, setting a goal to lose 30 pounds in 30 days is unrealistic- one of the only ways to achieve this involves fat burners or weight loss supplements, something that many of your friends or family may not be comfortable taking.